 Having a credit card forces you to learn how to make payments and monitor your spending.
 These money management skills will be important for the rest of your life, so it’s good to start on them now.
 It will also teach you about paying bills, late fee penalties, and monitoring bills for fraud.
 If you’re worried about forgetting to pay your bill, you can set up automatic bill pay from checking account if your bank offers that option.

 1. It Could Lead to a Low Credit Score

 If you’re not yet responsible enough to stay on top of payments, which many college students may not be, having a credit card could leave you with a bad credit score before you even graduate.
 If you know that you can’t keep up on payments, you might be doing yourself more harm than good by getting one.

 Though it is usually low, credit cards do come with interest rates.
 For a college student, even this small amount could be a big deal.

 Though having a credit card will teach you all about credit, paying bills, and managing money, it doesn’t teach you much about saving up and can make it hard to track your spending.
 With a debit card or savings account, you have to be diligent about saving and spending, whereas, with a credit card, it’s easy to overspend and never really pay attention to your savings.

 Looking for a credit card?
-Contact our partner, Herring Bank!
+Visit our Herring Bank website!